Answer

 Recommended Approach

-While both options are technically valid, we recommend creating a new fund entry in Lightning Payroll whenever the USI changes.
+If Lightning Payroll offers to move the fund onto a successor USI, take that option, because it uses the ATO's own record of the replacement fund.
+Otherwise, while both remaining options are technically valid, we recommend creating a new fund entry in Lightning Payroll whenever the USI changes.
 This approach protects the integrity of your payroll history and aligns with superannuation reporting standards.

 Summary